odensecentralbibliotek/oc_comment/README.md

 # oc_comment
-improved comments.
-Builds on the already existing comments module but aims to simplify and improve the parts of the core module which are over complicatet and not modern feeling and looking.
+Builds on the original comments module but adds several new features.

-Also works well with panels,views or as independant blocks.
+1. Works on panels.
+2. Simplified threading.
+3. Enabled or disable comment/reply size limit with dynamic counter.
+4. Rules based notifcations.
+6. Allows sorting of top level and child comments(ASC or DESC).
+7. Hide or show comment replies by default.
+8. Uses ajax based pageing
+9. ajax based reply/edit/delete/publish